 When the sought-after regularity does not match a known conservation law, local smoothing results for nonlinear PDE have traditionally been proven perturbatively, building on the corresponding estimates for the underlying linear equation.
 In particular, the arguments of \cite{MR915266} can be used to show that \eqref{E:NLS LS apb} continues to hold for $s\geq 0$.
 That \eqref{E:mKdV LS apb} continues to hold for $s\geq \frac14$ was proved in \cite{MR1211741}; indeed, there the local smoothing effect was crucial to even constructing solutions.

-Due to the breakdown in uniform continuity of the data-to-solution map at low regularity, we cannot expect the nonlinear flow to be well modeled by a linear flow and so some truly nonlinear technique seems needed to prove Theorems~\ref{thrm:LS_N} and~\ref{thrm:LS_m}.
+Due to the breakdown in uniform continuity of the data-to-solution map at low regularity, we cannot expect the nonlinear flow to be well modeled by a linear flow and so some truly nonlinear technique is needed to prove Theorems~\ref{thrm:LS_N} and~\ref{thrm:LS_m}.
 It is the discovery of a new one-parameter family of microscopic conservation laws for these equations that will allow us to achieve such low regularity.
 As local smoothing is a linear effect, it is surprising that the loss of uniform continuity is not accompanied by any lessening of this effect --- the estimates we obtain exhibit the same derivative gain as seen for the linear equation.

-As we shall see, the proof of Theorem~\ref{thrm:main} relies crucially on the local smoothing effect (though not exactly in the form presented in Theorems~\ref{thrm:LS_N} and~\ref{thrm:LS_m}).
+As we shall see, the proof of Theorem~\ref{thrm:main} relies crucially on the local smoothing effect (though in a rather stronger form than presented in Theorems~\ref{thrm:LS_N} and~\ref{thrm:LS_m}).
 With this in mind, it is natural to begin our discussion of the methods employed in this paper by describing how local smoothing is to be proved.

 Local smoothing estimates also allow us to make better sense of the nonlinearity.
 Note that Theorem~\ref{thrm:main} already allows us to make sense of the nonlinearity taken holistically: If $q_n$ are Schwartz solutions converging to $q$ in $L^\infty_t H^s$, then directly from the equation, we see that the corresponding sequence of nonlinearities converge, for example, as spacetime distributions.
 By contrast, one may seek to make sense of the individual factors in the nonlinearity in a way that allows them to be multiplied; this is where local smoothing helps.